 How To Make Mary Berry Salmon in Filo Pastry

-- Assemble the salmon: Take one salmon fillet and lay it flat on a clean chopping board.
-Spread the entire cream cheese and herb filling evenly over the top surface of the fillet.
-Place the second salmon fillet directly on top of the filling to create a tall, neat sandwich or ‘log’.
+- Assemble the salmon: Lay one salmon fillet on a board and spread the herb cream cheese over the top surface in a thick, level layer.
+Press the second fillet firmly on top of the filling to create a neat stack that looks like a sandwich.

 Recipe Tips